 Graphics card is the heart of any gaming rig.
-A slow GPU can make you mad as hell and a powerful GPU can uplift your gaming experience to next level.
+A slow GPU can make you mad as hell and a powerful GPU can uplift your gaming experience to a next level.
 But the prime factor that determines what type of GPU you’ll get is ‘Money!’
-To make sure you don’t break the bank when it comes to gaming, we have dig down deep through all the benchmarking, 3D tests and gauged the performance of all the latest games to let you know the best graphics card under $100.
+To make sure you don’t break the bank when it comes to gaming, we have dig down through all the bench-marking, 3D tests and gauged the performance of all the latest games to let you know the best graphics card under $100.

 So, YES!
 If you know what won’t bottleneck the gaming performance of your machine, you can have even the best graphics card under $100 for yourself just by giving a little time to research.